Maxx (group): Decline and hiatus (1995)

 The Maxx album track "I Can Make You Feel Like" had been selected to be the fourth single release in May 1995.
 The single only managed to chart in the United Kingdom peaking at No. 56.
 The fifth and final Maxx single, "Move Your Body" was released in October 1995.
 The single heavily sampled the hit song "I Like to Move It" by Reel 2 Real featuring The Mad Stuntman.
 The single only charted in Austria at No. 18 and in Finland at No.16.
 A music video for "Move Your Body" was filmed starring Meek and Köhler.
 The duo also performed the single live on ZDF Television in Germany for the music program Power Vision.
 Due to creative indifferences and major business disputes within the production and management team behind the scenes, the Maxx project disbanded prematurely in late 1995.

 Comeback

 Late in December 2016, an official Maxx website surfaced online announcing the reunion between Meek and the Maxx founders Brunner and Wind after almost two decades.
 On 25 August 2017, Meek made her comeback performance as Maxx at the We Love the 90's Estonia festival in Tallinn.

-Meek is known under her new name Elyse G Rogers; works with the full support and agreement from the original founders of Maxx, and continues touring worldwide with rapper Twitch, who performs in the raggamuffin style rap verses on stage.
+Meek is known under her new name Elyse G Rogers; works with the full support and agreement from the original founders of Maxx and continues touring worldwide.
 Elyse sometimes does live performances and collaborations with other 90s artists on social media.